Desire321/training1/README.md

 Copy the war file generated and stored in the target directory in the tomcat release directory and run tomcat

-Remark: we were not ablr to set tomcat locally and therefore did not deploy to it.
+**Remark**: we were not able to set tomcat locally and therefore did not deploy to it.